juntagrico/juntagrico/docs/reference/exports.rst

 --------------

 All formats supported by `tablib <https://tablib.readthedocs.io/en/stable/formats.html>`_ can be used for export.
 Some formats have additional dependencies.
-Add these to you ``requirements.txt`` if you want to export in these formats:
+Add these to your ``requirements.txt`` if you want to export in these formats:

 - xlsx: ``openpyxl>=2.6.0``
 - xls: ``xlwt``